 Johns Hopkins Guides provide diagnosis, management, and treatment guidance for infectious diseases, diabetes, and psychiatric conditions.
 Explore these free sample topics:

 ~~ The first section of this topic is shown below ~~

-- Non-motile, non-spore-forming, gram-negative diplococcus
+- Non-motile, non-spore-forming, Gram-negative diplococcus

 - Selective growth media (Thayer-Martin & New York City) most common; Cx routinely available in Dx of GC infection in settings that can process specimens appropriately.
-Swabs from urethral, cervical, rectal, pharyngeal, & ocular sites can be Cx’d.
+Swabs from urethral, cervical, rectal, pharyngeal, and ocular sites can be Cx’d.

 - Non-amplified molecular testing, including EIA and DNA hybridization probes, may be used.
 Cervical and urethral swabs can be tested.

 - Nucleic acid amplification tests (NAATs) are the gold standard and may be performed on urethral swabs, cervical swabs, urine, self-collected vaginal swabs, and rectal and pharyngeal swabs (not FDA approved for rectal and pharyngeal, although excellent test performance).